 Things To Consider When Requesting A Quote For A Photocopier

 - Black and white vs colour – This has a big impact on the cost of the photocopier as colour makes a big difference to the end product, the upkeep costs are also impacted due to needing more ink cartridges for the colour photocopiers.

 - Print Speed – This can be very important for some businesses who need to produce high volumes very quickly.
 Whereas some, often smaller businesses, will be happy with the standard print speed.
 The faster machines will cost more.

 - Functionality – Do you require a lot of functions?
 Does your copier need to be able to copy, scan, print, email and fax?
 Do you need finishing options such as stapling?
 Do you need to copy and print from or onto larger paper sizes?

 - Fax/Scanner – Do you need just a copier or do you need to be able to fax and scan from it too?
 Not all machines are fax and scan compatible so make sure to specify this when requesting a quote.

 - Wireless Connectivity – Do you require wireless connectivity from your copier?
-Many fixed connections can be restricting for bigger businesses where many use one printer.
+Many fixed connections can be restricting for bigger businesses where many use one photocopier with a printer.